The quest for beans continues.

 This is another new one found by Tracy.
 It is a cabbage bark seed.

 This shot shows how it got it's name.
-The lateral ridge makes it similar to the puzzle fruit and the calatola but the texture of the skin is much different.
+The lateral ridge makes it similar to the

 I finally identified these small watermellon-sized seeds as those from the pond apple.